 \section{Preliminaries}

 We introduce the main spaces involved in this article.
 Let us start with the harmonically weighted Dirichlet spaces.
-Given a finite positive Borel measure $\mu$ on the torus $\T$, its Poisson integral is the harmonic function
+Given a finite positive Borel measure $\mu$ on the unit circle $\T$, its Poisson integral is the harmonic function

 The associated harmonically weighted Dirichlet space $\Dm$ is

 where

 is the {harmonically weighted Dirichlet integral}.
 Notice that $D_\mu$ is a seminorm that annihilates the constants.
 We recall a few basic properties; for a treatise of Dirichlet spaces we refer to \cite{primer}.
 If $\mu$ is a finite measure on $\T$ such that $\mu(\T) >0$, then $\Dm$ is a subset of $H^2(\disk)$ which contains all polynomials.
 Moreover, $\Dm$ is a Hilbert space with respect to the inner product induced by the norm